It’s All About The Psoas

 I have nothing but respect for that teacher, but in my take the psoas really does hold onto energy that the body is not ready to let go of.

-And I believe our body is always interested in letting go of this unprocessed energy or trauma, but we have to create the environment for the body to do that.
+The key to all of my work is a belief that our body is always interested in letting go of this unprocessed energy or trauma, but we have to create the environment for the body to do that.

 From my perspective, we do that with psoas release exercises.

 Before you get to release work you need to understand how the psoas works for you, or in most cases, doesn’t work for you.